M5YED/aquaridgeplumbing.github.io/README.md

-# rochdaleplumbers.github.io
+# AquaridgePlumbing.github.io
-The repository for the Rochdale Plumbers website.
-Rochdale Plumbers and AssetFlow Automations are property of Mikaeel Syed.
+The repository for the Aquaridge Plumbing website.
+Aquaridge Plumbing and AssetFlow Automations are property of Mikaeel Syed.